 In 525 B.C.E., Cambyses, the son of Cyrus the Great, sent 50,000 soldiers from Thebes to attack the Oasis of Siwa and destroy the Oracle at the Temple of Amun after local priests refused to legitimize his claim to Egypt.
 After walking for seven days in the desert, the soldiers drowned in a sandstorm.
 In 2009, bronze weapons, a silver bracelet, an earring, and hundreds of human bones were found by archeologists in the vast desolate wilderness of the Sahara Desert, believed to have belonged to the missing Persian army.

-The odds of being struck by lightning are incredibly slim, but people are more likely to die from lightning than other types of storm, not including hurricanes.
-Lightning strikes hundreds of people in the United States each year, and 10 percent of lightning deaths happen in Florida alone.
+The odds of being struck by lightning are incredibly slim, but people are more likely to die from lightning than other types of storms, not including hurricanes.
+Lightning strikes kill hundreds of people in the United States each year, and 10 percent of lightning deaths happen in Florida alone.
 A direct strike is deadly.
-At 50,000° Fahrenheit, a lightning bolt is five times hotter than the sun's surface.
-There are about 55,000 lightning strikes a day in the States.
-Watch out!
+At 50,000 degrees Fahrenheit, a lightning bolt is five times hotter than the sun's surface.
+And there are about 55,000 lightning strikes a day in the States.
+So watch out!

 The very center of a hurricane is called the "eye."
 In the eye of a storm, the winds are calm, and it can feel like a peaceful, sunny day.
 The storm's eye is roughly 20 to 40 miles in diameter.
 It is surrounded by the eyewall, a ring of towering thunderstorms where the most severe weather and highest winds occur.
 The hurricane's lowest barometric pressure occurs in the eye and can be as much as 15 percent lower than the pressure outside the storm.

-The Tri-State Tornado on March 18, 1925, was the deadliest tornado in U.S. history.
-It caused 695 deaths, more than twice the fatalities of the second deadliest tornado, which took place in Mississippi in 1840.
-The 151- to 235-mile track left by the tornado was the longest ever recorded in the world; it crossed from southeastern Missouri, through southern Illinois, then into southwestern Indiana.
+The Tri-State Tornado on March 18, 1925 was the deadliest in U.S. history.
+It caused 695 deaths, more than twice the amount of fatalities of the second deadliest tornado, which took place in Mississippi in 1840.
+The 151- to 235-mile track left by the tornado was the longest ever recorded in the world; it crossed from southeastern Missouri, through southern Illinois, and then into southwestern Indiana.
 Though it was not officially rated at the time, it's recognized today as an F5 tornado, the maximum damage rating issued on the Fujita scale.

 Research has found that the extra heat generated around cities makes thunderstorms more intense.
 This is known as the Urban Heat Island effect.
-Heat from activities such as driving cars and the vast amount of heat-absorbing concrete in big cities leads to warmer air.
-This extra heat causes more hot and humid air rising to form clouds and thunderstorms.
-One study found that rainfall in Phoenix increased by 12 to 14 percent as the city's population grew.
+Heat from common activities such as driving cars and the vast amount of heat-absorbing concrete in big cities leads to warmer air.
+This extra heat causes hot and humid air rising to form clouds and thunderstorms.
+In fact, one study found that rainfall in Phoenix increased by 12 to 14 percent as the city's population grew.

 The phrase "lightning never strikes the same place twice" is a total myth.
 The reality is that lightning can and will strike the same place twice, whether during the same storm or centuries later.
-There is a significant attraction between the lightning bolt and the place it previously hit, so it's more likely that it would be struck again.
+There is a significant attraction between the lightning bolt and the place it previously hit, so it's actually more likely that it would be struck again.
 Skyscrapers like the Empire State Building are almost guaranteed to be struck by lightning each time a thunderstorm passes overhead.
 Luckily, such structures generally have built-in lightning rods to make sure no damage is done to the building.
-And for more jaw-dropping trivia about skyscrapers, don’t miss these 40 Crazy Facts about the World’s Tallest Buildings.

-According to a 2018 survey conducted by the Yale Program on Climate Change Communication, 70 percent of Americans now accept that climate change is happening, which is a 5 percent increase from 2015.
-More than half the respondents (58 percent) said they understand that global warming is caused mostly by human activities.
-The survey also showed that more Americans are connecting global warming with extreme weather events, with 60 pecrent reported that they believe climate change is affecting the weather.
-And 40 percent said that they have personally experienced the effects of climate change.
-And for more on our collective effect on the world, here are 30 Things Scientists Say Will Happen if the Population Keeps Expanding.
+According to a 2021 survey conducted by the Yale Program on Climate Change Communication, 72 percent of Americans now accept that climate change is happening, which is a seven percent increase from 2015.
+More than half the respondents (57 percent) said they understand that global warming is caused mostly by human activities.
+The survey also showed that more Americans are connecting global warming with extreme weather events, with 64 percent reporting that they believe climate change is affecting the weather.
+And 46 percent said that they have personally experienced the effects of climate change.

 "Raining animals" is a rare but real meteorological phenomenon when animals fall from the sky.
 But, before you let your imagination run wild, "raining cats and dogs" isn't what happens.
 Instead, you'll just get pummeled with fish and frogs.